Family support - but now! Landesfamilienrat and Liga der Freien Wohlfahrtspflege in Baden-Württemberg on International Family Day on May 15.

 Equality and university in the pandemic (continuously up to date)

-The federal conference of women’s and equal opportunities commissioners of universities offers current information about equality, science and universities during the corona-pandemic.
+The federal conference of women’s and gender equal opportunities commissioners of universities offers current information about equality, science and universities during the corona-pandemic.

 Well-being of families in times of Corona (July 31, 2020)